abridgers087/sql-challenge/README.md

 # sql-challenge
 module 9 challenge

-All files needed for this Challenge are in the EmployeeSQL folder.
+All of the code for this Challenge is located in the EmployeeSQL folder.
+If needed, the CSV source files are located in the Resources folders.

 1. Data Modeling

     a.
 Use the included Pewlett Hackard Employee Database Entity Relationship Diagram PNG file for table and relationship data.

 2. Data Engineering

     a.
-Use the included Table Schemata SQL file to set up and create tables in pgAdmin for the CSV file data.
+Use the included Table Schemata SQL file to set up, create and populate tables.

-    b.
-Import each CSV file into its corresponding SQL table.

 3. Data Analysis